 For some people, a credit check isn’t an issue.

-In fact, avoiding a credit check may be a reason you’re seeking owner finance land to begin with.
+However, for others, avoiding a credit check may be a reason for seeking owner financed land to begin with.

-If this credit check will impact your ability to get funding into the future, work with the owner to show other evidence of your ability to pay.
+If this credit check will impact your ability to get funding in the future, work with the owner to show other evidence of your ability to pay.

-You may have a job, money or references that can verify your payment history.
+You may need a job, money, or references that can verify your payment history.

 Poor credit is caused by a variety of factors, and this shouldn’t be the sole reason you cannot access land ownership.